Home

 Birds: Emu

-We saw the adult Emu at the Port Douglas Wildlife Park, in Queensland, Australia.
-The park ranger guide said to us:
+We saw our first adult Emu at the Port Douglas Wildlife Park, in Queensland, Australia.
+The park ranger and wildlife guide said to us:

-“The Emu shares one quality with the Kangaroo: neither one can move backwards.
-They only move forward, never bounding or walking backwards; which is the reason why Australians selected them both as symbols for our Aussie Coat of Arms.”
+“The Emu is a fascinating flightless bird.
+It shares one interesting quality with the Kangaroo: neither one can move backwards.
+They only move forward, never bounding or walking backwards; which is the reason why Australians selected them both as symbols for our Aussie Coat of Arms: forward only.”

-Third largest flightless bird, the emu is behind only the ostrich and cassowary in size and ferocity.
+The third largest flightless bird in the world, the emu is behind only the ostrich and cassowary in size and ferocity.
 It is not seen as an aggressive bird, though it can be intimidating when protecting its young.
+Even when they are juveniles they have some fierceness about them.

 emu 1